 A person with an anxiety disorder may also find it hard to focus on a task.
 They may be easily startled or experience muscle tension, nausea or have trouble getting to sleep or staying asleep through the night.

-Regular exercise can help a person with anxiety in the same way it benefits a person with depression.
+Regularly exercising for anxiety can help a person in the same way it benefits a person with depression.
 The individual who is exercising regularly is changing their brain chemistry.

 When serotonin and dopamine levels increase, the affected person naturally feels calmer and more in control.
 Serotonin and dopamine curb the “fight or flight” instinct that anxiety triggers, encouraging perspective on issues and stress, rather than panic.

 The first step is to commit to a plan.
-Go PRO today to find a workout plan that works for you.
+Exercise.com can help you find a workout plan that works for you.